noahehall/theBookOfNoah/0current/architectural thinking/0heccya.md

   - architecture:
     - how components work together in a workload
     - how components communicate and interact is often the focus of architectur diagrams
-    - key arcihtecture decision records
+    - key architecture decision records
     - milestones: key changes in your architecture as it evolves throughout the product lifecycle
       - should be documented via Architectural Decision Records (ADR)
       - trade offs: between the 5 pillars based on your business content
         - e.g. optimize to reduce cost at the expense of reliability in development environments
-        - e.g. optimize realibility with increased costs for production
+        - e.g. optimize reliability with increased costs for production
-        - but: security ad operational excellence should never be traded-off against the other pillars
+        - security and operational excellence should never be traded-off against the other pillars

 - product lifecycle: